Note

-How to Cut a Software Release¶
+How to Cut a Software Release

 This document details the process for releasing new OSG Release version(s).
 This document does NOT discuss the policy for deciding what goes into a release, which can be found here.

-Due to the length of time that this process takes, it is recommended to do the release over three or more days to allow for errors to be corrected and tests to be run.
+Due to the length of time that this process takes, it is recommended to do the release over two or more days to allow for errors to be corrected and tests to be run.

-- User certificate registered with OSG's koji with build and release team privileges
+• UW netID registered with OSG's koji with build and release team privileges

-- An account on UW CS machines (e.g.
+• An account on dumbo and UW CS to access UW's AFS

-Pick the Version Number¶
+Pick the Version Number

-Day 0: Generate Preliminary Release List¶
+Day 0: Generate Preliminary Release List

 The release manager often needs a tentative list of packages to be released.
 This is done by finding the package differences between osg-testing and the current release.

-from a machine that has your koji-registered user certificate:
+Run 0-generate-pkg-list from a machine that has your koji-registered user certificate:

 VERSIONS='<VERSION(S)>'